box/box-openapi/docs/index.md

 yarn start
 ```

-This final `yarn start` command starts up a local server.
-It will open up
+This final `yarn start` command starts up a local server and watches the files
-a browser window with a preview of the API specification.
+for changes.
+It will open up a browser window with a preview of the compiled API
+specification.

 ## Lint and validate the tests